Skip to article frontmatterSkip to article content

 On paper, complete a 30-minute quest individually before reworking it with a group.

-All homework is designed to be completed with what has been taught in class.
-Keep your homework within the scope of what has been taught.
+All homework and programming practice is designed to be completed with what has been taught in class.
+Keep your homework and programming practice within the scope of what has been taught.
 Work that is found to be out-of-scope will receive deductions.
 Repeated use of out-of-scope content is considered academic misconduct.
 Help from sources outside the course may be used only for clarifying concepts, supporting debugging, or explaining problems at a high level.
 Writeups should all be your own words and ideas; you will not be penalized for grammar or mechanics as long as we understand what you are saying and your arguments are reasonable.

 Encouraged